vskbellala/vskbellala.github.io/content/projects/astheos.md

 alt: "Astheos Logo"
 ---

 [Astheos](https://astheos.com/) is an in-development, OpenAI-powered educational and interactive web app designed to help patients interpret lab tests.
-Astheos is being developed in collaboration with Archit Chabbi and Samanyu Kunchanapalli, with input from professors and clinicians at the Warren Alpert Medical School and Brown University.
+Astheos is being developed by Venkatsai Bellala, Archit Chabbi, and Samanyu Kunchanapalli, with input from professors and clinicians at the Warren Alpert Medical School and Brown University.
 <!--more-->

 Many patients receive lab results with little context, leading to confusion, unnecessary anxiety, or missed opportunities for proactive health management.
 Astheos bridges this gap by offering personalized, easy-to-understand explanations that help users make sense of their results in a way that is informative, safe, and non-diagnostic.
 Our goal for this project is to improve health literacy, particularly in underserved communities by creating an accessible platform for patients to safely ask questions about their bloodwork.